Monday, 2 June 2025

 This is the 'Bridge of Sighs' which is the bridge people would take from the interrogation rooms in the Doge's palace to the new prison (Prigioni Nuove).
 It was many a convicts last look at the beautiful city of Venice before being taken to their cells below.
 Hence the sighing.

 We all met back in the square, and Seth got to do his favorite activity: chasing pigeons.
+Check out the beautiful Basilica de San Marco in the background.

 We were totally exhausted by the time we got to Sardinia, but I think in the end it was worth it.